OISF/suricata/doc/userguide/devguide/contributing/code-submission-process.rst

 #.
 Commits need to be logically separated.
 Don't fix unrelated things in one commit.
 #.
 Don't add unnecessary commits, if commit 2 fixes commit 1 merge them together (squash)
 #.
 Commits need to have proper messages, explaining anything that is non-trivial
 #.
-Commits should not at the same time change, rename and/or move code.
+Commits should not, at the same time, change, rename and/or move code.
 Use separate commits
      for each of this, e.g, a commit to rename files, then a commit to change the code.
 #.
 Documentation updates should be in their own commit (not mixed with code commits)
 #.
-Commit messages need to be properly formatted:
+Commit messages need to be properly formatted (check the example further
+     below in this section):
       * Meaningful and short (50 chars max) subject line followed by an empty line
-    * Naming convention: prefix message with sub-system ("rule parsing: fixing foobar").
+      * Naming convention: prefix message with sub-system (**"rule parsing: fixing foobar"**).
 If you're not sure what to use, look at past commits to the file(s) in your PR.
       * Description, wrapped at ~72 characters
 #.
 Commits should be individually compilable, starting with the oldest commit.
 Make sure that
      each commit can be built if it and the preceding commits in the PR are used.
 #.
 Commits should be authored with the format: "FirstName LastName <name@example.com>"

 Information that needs to be part of a commit (if applicable):